Conglomeration of kilometre-sized planetesimals: Abstract

 \section{Abstract}

-We study the efficiency of growing large bodies, starting from a sea of equal-sized planetesimal seeds.
-This is likely one of the earlier steps of planet formation and is related to the origin of the asteroid belt, the Kuiper belt and extra-solar debris disks.
-Here we study the case that the seeds do not collide frequently enough for dynamical cooling to be important (the collisionless limit), using a newly constructed conglomeration code, and by carefully comparing numerical results with analytical scalings.
-We find that large bodies grow primarily by accreting small seeds (and not by accreting each other).
-As the velocity dispersion of the small bodies ($u$) is increasingly excited by the growing big bodies, growth passes from the well-known run-away stage (when $u$ is higher than the big bodies' hill velocity) to the newly discovered trans-hill stage (when $u$ and big bodies both grow, but $u$ remains at the big bodies' hill velocity).
-We find, concurring with analytical understandings developed in \citet{LithwickTheory}, as well as previous numerical studies, that a size spectrum $dn/dR \propto R^{-4}$ results, and the formation efficiency, defined as mass fraction in bodies much greater than the seed sizes, is $\sim {\mathrm{ a \,\, few}}\times R_\odot/a$, or $\sim 10^{-3}$ at the distance of the Kuiper belt.
-This extreme inefficiency argues against the collisionless limit for the formation of the Kuiper belt and extra-solar debris disks.
-To conglomerate large bodies in those regions, the initial planetesimals may have to be small and highly collisional.
+We study the efficiency of forming large bodies, starting from a sea of equal-sized planetesimals.
+This is likely one of the earlier steps of planet formation and relevant for the formation of the asteroid belt, the Kuiper belt and extra-solar debris disks.
+Here we consider the case that the seed planetesimals do not collide frequently enough for dynamical collisional to be important (the collisionless limit), using a newly constructed conglomeration code, and by carefully comparing numerical results with analytical scalings.
+In the absence of collisional cooling, as large bodies grow by accreting small bodies, the velocity dispersion of the small bodies ($u$) is increasingly excited.
+Growth passes from the well-known run-away stage (when $u$ is higher than the big bodies' hill velocity) to the newly discovered trans-hill stage (when $u$ and big bodies both grow, but $u$ remains at the big bodies' hill velocity).
+We find, concurring with the analytical understandings developed in \citet{2014ApJ...780...22L}, as well as previous numerical studies, that a size spectrum $dn/dR \propto R^{-4}$ results, and that the formation efficiency, defined as mass fraction in bodies much larger than the initial size, is $\sim {\mathrm{ a \,\, few}}\times R_\odot/a$, or $\sim 10^{-3}$ at the distance of the Kuiper belt.
+We argue that this extreme inefficiency invalidates the conventional conglomeration model for the formation of both our Kuiper belt and extra-solar debris disks.
+New theories, possibly involving direct gravitational collapse, or strong collisional cooling of small planetesimals, are required.